There are two problems that face every aspiring writer:

 Free Registration is Only open for a limited time.

 In these free training videos you will discover:

 The problem with creative writing ideas is that they must be developed through the Story Conception Process before the writer can really do much with them.

-The definition of the word "premise" defines what a point is.
+The definition of the word "premise" defines what a point is about.

-This is obviously a bare bones outline of the Story Conception process.
-But that's how you get from a creative writing idea to something that you as a storyteller can start to work with.
+This is obviously a bare bones outline of the Story Tech process.
+But that's how you get from a creative writing idea to something that you, as a storyteller, can work with.

-There is no shortage of creative writing ideas only a shortage of simple logical processes to turn those ideas into stories that can be told in the Story Composition Process.
+There is no shortage of creative writing ideas, only a shortage of simple logical processes to turn those ideas into stories that can be told.